-A winter-weary New Jersey resident finds warmth, fun, fine food and great riding just four hours away — in Costa Rica.
+A winter-weary New Jersey resident finds warmth, fun, fine food, and great horseback riding 4 hours away — in Costa Rica

 By Daniel Ramsey